Andrean High School is home to more than 25 student organizations, clubs, ambassadors, ministries and other associations.

 *Math; *Science; *English Literature; *Social Studies; *Fine Arts

 A sixth team, Interdisciplinary, is formed from members of the five single discipline teams.
-Teams consist of no more than 5 members each, and students can participate on no more than two teams; three teams if a student is selected to compete on the Interdisciplinary squad.
+Teams consist of no more than five members each, and students can participate on no more than two teams; three teams if a student is selected to compete on the Interdisciplinary squad.
 Each team is responsible for becoming experts in a topic for their particular academic discipline.
 Outside reading and study are required.
 Topics are pre-determined for all schools in the state by the Academic

 Competitions Division of the Indiana Association of School Principals; the 2015 theme will be “The Grandeur That Was Rome” while the theme will be “Hoosier Heritage.”
 Competitions consist of 25-multiple choice questions written specifically for each discipline and topic.
 Practices are once a week after school starting in November.
 Students and coaches travel to Portage High School for a study session in February.
 Competitions are held in March at Valparaiso High School and in April at Merrillville High School.
-The highest scoring teams in the state compete on the state level at Purdue University in May.
+The highest scoring teams in the state compete at the state level at Purdue University in May.

 A.C.E.
 (Andrean Choir Ensemble )

 General Description: A.C.E is Andrean’s extracurricular vocal group.
 A.C.E prepares both sacred and popular music.
-The goal is not only to travel for performances and concerts, but to also compete at ISSMA.
+The goal is not only to travel for performances and concerts but to also compete at ISSMA.

 Acropolis (School Newspaper)

 General Description: This is a co-curricular activity that students select as part of their academic schedule.
 The paper publishes content throughout the year.
-Students search out and draft stories to both help distribute information and hone their journalistic skills.
+Students search out, and draft stories to both help distribute information and hone their journalistic skills.

 General Description: Andrean Student Ambassadors is an organization of students who represent Andrean at school hospitality functions, grade school visit, and are hosts for visitors.
 They are called on for many occasions throughout the school year.
 Applications to be a student ambassador are available at the beginning of the school year through the Admissions Office during a call out in September.
-Applicants are asked to write a short essay on their Andrean experience that are subject to faculty approval.
-Public speaking is generally a requirement for many of the ambassador assignments.
+Applicants are asked to write a short essay on their Andrean experience that is subject to faculty approval.
+Public speaking is a requirement for many of the ambassador assignments.
 Parental permission to leave campus is necessary.

 Andrean Quiz Bowl

-General Description: Quiz bowl is “Jeopardy” for high schoolers and features electronic buzzer lockout system.
+General Description: Quiz Bowl is “Jeopardy” for high schoolers and features electronic buzzer lockout system.
 Successful team members combine broad knowledge with a fast finger.
 Try-outs occur in early December.
 Competition season runs mid-January through mid-March.
 State & National tournaments follow.